THS Logo Text Black

 What to Do If Your Tattoo Gets Infected

-Oh no, you suspect an infection?
-If that’s so, don’t panic!
 Immediate and appropriate action can minimize the damage.
 Below are some steps you can take.

 2. Contact Your Tattoo Artist: Don’t underestimate their knowledge.
 Tattoo artists have seen the healing process of countless tattoos and can often tell you whether what you’re experiencing is normal or cause for concern.
-If it’s just starting to feel funny, you can often send them a picture with your worries via social media to get their input.
-However, they will likely encourage you to…

 3. Seek Medical Attention: If symptoms persist or worsen, it’s time to dash to a healthcare provider.
 They can provide the appropriate treatment, which could include antibiotics to combat infection.

-The Honorable Society
+The Honorable Society West Hollywood

-If you’re on the hunt for a quality tattoo shop that knows all of this and more, you found us.
+If you’re on the hunt for a quality tattoo shop that knows all of this and more, you’ve found us.
 We’re proud to offer the finest quality tattoos in Los Angeles.
 Take a look at our work or our Instagram.

 best tattoo shops la